-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023

-34. Segment information
+33. Segment information

-Management has determined the operating segments based on the reports reviewed by the chief operating decision maker (Note 2.24).
+Management has determined the operating segments based on the reports reviewed by the chief operating decision maker which includes a group of executive directors and the chief executive officer who make strategic decisions on resources allocation and performance review of the Group.